Our Mission and Vision

 By creating such a space in which people may gather to remember and to learn, we honor the past and educate future generations about the meaning of service and sacrifice to our country.
 It is time to recognize, honor and remember the living and fallen veterans, first responders and healthcare workers together.

-This beautiful living Memorial will be located on 2.5 acres, in full view of the Catalina Mountain’s Pusch Ridge.
-It will contain art, monuments and landscaping that are symbolic to all branches of the Department of Defense, First Responders and Healthcare Workers.
+This beautiful living Memorial is located on 2.5 acres, in full view of the Catalina Mountain’s Pusch Ridge.
+It contains art, monuments and landscaping that are symbolic to all branches of the Department of Defense, First Responders and Healthcare Workers.

 Why It Matters